 Let's face it - most cosmetics do contain a little something-something, whether it's preservatives, emulsifiers, synthetic colours or fragrances.
 But there are some chemicals which really should be avoided, whether you have a child with a compromised immune system or are simply looking for more non-toxic skin care.
 Here are some of the worst nail polish offenders (also found in other products too):

 That doesn't mean you have to say no to treating your child to colourful nails.
 Try Piggy Paint or one of many other brands designed specifically for kids.

 We all know that parabens and SLS (sodium lauryl or laureth sulfate) and phthalates, suck.
 But what else?
 Look out for:

 Triclosan and triclocarbanTriethanolamine (TEA)

-It's all about balance, but what if your child is really experiencing some problems (headaches, allergies, sneezing, rashes) to some of these ingredients?
+It's all about balance, but what if your child is experiencing some problems (headaches, allergies, sneezing, rashes) and you suspect some of these ingredients?
 It really may be time to take a look at cleaner, greener, more natural cosmetics for them - and maybe yourself, too!

 With so many confusing words floating around like organic, natural, non-toxic, vegan, cruelty-free - which to be honest may not mean all that you think they mean - there are still some great options to help your kids enjoy a grown up spa day without the grown up toxins.
 Always try to choose cosmetic products: